Inyova CEO Tillmann Lang on how to create a gender-balanced workplace.

 - When a female manager is interviewed, journalists often ask how she copes with family and work.
 Have you ever seen a male manager being asked such a question?

-At Yova, we experience this first hand.
-We are a diverse team in many dimensions, one of which is gender (in fact, more than 50% of the Yova team are women; we have our imbalances, too).
+At Inyova, we experience this first hand.
+We are a diverse team in many dimensions, one of which is gender (in fact, more than 50% of the Inyova team are women; we have our imbalances, too).
 And we benefit from this every day, by having more viewpoints, more complementary skills and more experiences feed into our daily work.

 Remember: not every difference is necessarily bad.
 But it’s worthwhile reflecting – or at least acknowledging that it’s there.